shahata/grunt-json-angular-translate/README.md

 }
 ```

-will be converted to `.tmp/scripts/locale/messages_ru.js` with contents:
+Will be converted to `.tmp/scripts/locale/messages_ru.js` with contents:

 ```js
 'use strict';